semrush/intergalactic/website/docs/components/input-tags/input-tags.md

 > To learn more about tags, refer to the [Tag](/components/tag).

 In most cases, we recommend using tags with the `primary` type and the `muted` theme for entering homogeneous information in these inputs.
-It is not recommended to use the [Secondary tag](/components/tag/) inside the input as it adds unnecessary visual noise with its border.
+It isn’t recommended to use the [Secondary tag](/components/tag/) inside the input as it adds unnecessary visual noise with its border.

 ![](static/default-tag.png)